drehnstrom/terraform-cicd-demo-aws/README.md

 1. Once the secrets are created, navigate to the file `space-invaders/provider.tf` in your GitHub repository.

 1. In the `backend` configuration, change the `bucket` value to the name of the bucket you created earlier.
+Also, make sure the region is set to the region you are using.

-1. Now open the `space-invaders/terraform.tfvars` file and make sure the region is set to the region you are using.
+1. Now open the `space-invaders/terraform.tfvars` file and make sure the `region` variable is set to the one you are using.

 ## Examing the CI/CD pipeline code file